Charles Gordon, 10th Marquess of Huntly: Cricket

-Huntly played first-class cricket for Hampshire, Middlesex, Kent, Surrey, and the Marylebone Cricket Club (MCC) between 1819 and 1843.
-He also appeared in first-class matches for W Ward's XI, both the Players and the Gentlemen, a Married XI, Lord Strathavon's XI (his own side), and the Gentlemen of Kent.
-In 33 first-class matches, he scored a total of 193 runs, with a highest score of 19 against Oxford University, at a batting average of 4.02 runs per innings, only reaching double-figures on four occasions in 61 innings.
+Huntly played for Hampshire, Middlesex, Kent, Surrey, and the Marylebone Cricket Club (MCC) between 1819 and 1843.
+He also appeared in important matches for W Ward's XI, both the Players and the Gentlemen, a Married XI, Lord Strathavon's XI (his own team), and the Gentlemen of Kent.
+In 33 important matches, he scored a total of 193 runs, with a highest score of 19 against Oxford University, at a batting average of 4.02 runs per innings, only reaching double-figures on four occasions in 61 innings.

-Huntly played for both the Players and the Gentlemen in the annual matches between the two sides, uniquely becoming the only member of the aristocracy to appear for the Players when he did so in 1819.
+Huntly played for both the Players and the Gentlemen in the annual matches between the two teams, uniquely becoming the only member of the aristocracy to appear for the Players when he did so in 1819.
 This appears to have been due to him having placed a bet on the Players.
 He played for the Gentlemen in the fixture in 1827.

 He was a member of MCC for around 50 years and its president in 1821–22.
-His brother, Francis Gordon, also played some first-class cricket, including for MCC, and appeared alongside Huntly for the Gentlemen in 1827.
+His brother, Francis Gordon, also played some cricket, including for MCC, and appeared alongside Huntly for the Gentlemen in 1827.
 The brother's father had been an early member of MCC.